cremedelacremetop/cremedelacreme/README.md

 ##### Top-lists

-Similarly, when analyzing by top-lists, we analyzed if Top free, Top selling and the Editor choice had differences.
+Likewise, when analyzing by top-lists, we analyzed if Top free, Top selling and the Editor choice had differences.
 However, we found the predominant content rating is _Everyone_ for all top-lists, as depicted in the following figure:

 <script src="https://cdn.plot.ly/plotly-latest.min.js"></script>